MessageFormat 2.0

 4. Test it

 Note: This page describes MessageFormatter, which is a Technical Preview API implementing MessageFormat 2.0.
 It will be a successor to the current ICU MessageFormat.
 MessageFormat 2.0 is being developed in a working group, which has created a draft specification.
+A version of the specification is included in LDML 45.
 Also see the API docs for MessageFormatter.

 Overview of MessageFormatter

-In ICU4J, the MessageFormatter class is the next iteration of MessageFormat.
-This new version will build on the lessons learned from using MessageFormat for 25 years in various environments, when used directly or as a base for other public APIs.
+The MessageFormatter class is the next iteration of MessageFormat, implemented in both ICU4J and ICU4C This new version builds on the lessons learned from using MessageFormat for 25 years in various environments, when used directly or as a base for other public APIs.

-The effort to design a succesor to MessageFormat will result in a specification referred to as MessageFormat 2.0.
+The effort to design a successor to MessageFormat is a specification referred to as MessageFormat 2.0.
 The reasoning for this effort is shared in the “Why MessageFormat needs a successor” document.

-MessageFormat 2.0 will be more modular and easier to port and backport.
-It will also provide extension points via interfaces to allow users to supply new formatters and selectors without having to modify the specification.
+MessageFormat 2.0 is more modular and easier to port and backport.
+It also provides extension points via interfaces to allow users to supply new formatters and selectors without having to modify the specification.
 ICU will eventually include support for new formatters, such as intervals, relative time, lists, measurement units, personal names, and more, as well as the ability for users to supply their own custom implementations.
 These will potentially support use cases like grammatical gender, inflection, markup regimes (such as those require for text-to-speech), and other complex message management needs.

 The MessageFormat Working Group, which develops the new data model, semantics, and syntax, is hosted on GitHub.
 The current specification for the syntax and data model can be found here.